Nethereum/Unity3dSampleTemplate/README.md

 The code just demonstrates:

-* Output to the log the current BlockNumber using Unity.UI both in Async and coroutines.
+* Output to the log the current BlockNumber using Unity.UI both in Async and coroutines
 * Ether transfer using Unity.UI and coroutines
+* Using 1559 Suggestion strategies or Legacy mode when tranfering Ether
 * Smart contract deployment (ERC20), Transactions (Transfer) and Querying (Balance)

 **Note:**
 * WebGl only supports coroutines UnityWebRequest.
 To build WebGl if having issues, uncheck Development Build.
 * To support WebGl and AOT this sample uses the Net461AOT dll with the custom Json.Net Unity
-* Please remember to remove System.HttpCliend and UnityEngine of the Nethereum release package if included
+* Please remember to remove System.HttpClient and UnityEngine of the Nethereum release package if included

 ![Desktop](screenshots/desktop.PNG "Desktop")